nimobeeren/strands-solver/README.md

 the solver attempts to find a set of strands such that

 - every letter in the grid is covered exactly once
-- every strand spells out a valid word
+- every strand is at least 4 letters long
-- there is at least one strand (called the _spangram_) which spans the entire grid vertically or horizontally
+- there is at least one strand (called the _spangram_) which spans the entire grid vertically or horizontally and which explains the theme
+- every strand spells out a valid word (though the spangram may be a concatenation of multiple words)
-- the words are somehow related to the theme
+- all strands are somehow related to the theme
-- the number of strands matches the requirement
+- the number of strands matches the given number

 where a _strand_ is a sequence of adjacent letters in the grid.

+> [!NOTE]
-Note: the spangram can also be a concatenation of multiple words, but other strands cannot.
-There can however be multiple strands in a solution which span the entire grid.
+> There may be multiple strands in a solution which span the entire grid, but only one is deemed the spangram.

 ### Example